S1monlol/summize/README.md

 ## Usage

 Once the extension is installed, you can use it by simply visiting a YouTube video and it will summarize it.

-## License
-The Summize browser extension is licensed under the MIT License.